marcduiker/azure-functions-university/lessons/cosmosdb.md

 With the mentioned changes, the connection to the Cosmos DB instance is shared in all the function execution of this instance.

-6.3 Test out the function
+7.3 Test out the function

-At VS Code, simply hit `F5` or click on `Run` at the main window.
+At VS Code, simply hit `F5` or click on `Run` at the main menu.

 Using Postman or any other API client, trigger the `MyFunction` function with a payload in json of a `player` item.
 Use a `post` action and check that the result is successful.